drj11/flosscoffee/notes00.md

     [2, 3, 5]
     [1..10]
-    [1, 'two', null, 2.2]
+    a = [1, 'two', null, 2.2]

-Array's have a length property:
+Array's are indexed using square brackets, and have a length property:

-    a = [6..9]
+    a[1]
     a.length

-And are indexed using square brackets:

-    a[1]

-Indexing off the end of an Array gives undefined:

-    a[4]

-Which is itself a value just like any other:

-    undefined

 Calling a function with multiple arguments: